-The Assessor mails Declaration Schedules as close to January 1, as possible.
-Taxpayers must return them to the Assessor by April 15.
+The Assessor mails Declaration Schedules on or before January 1, and taxpayers must return them to the Assessor by April 15.

 ♦ IT IS THE RESPONSIBILITY OF THE BUSINESS OWNER TO OBTAIN AND FILE A DECLARATION SCHEDULE, IF ONE IS NOT RECEIVED IN THE MAIL.